prorev/prorev.github.io/_posts/2021-08-25-ml-history.md

 ## 1957 The Perceptron

-The first artificial neural network was invented in 1958 by psychologist Frank Rosenblatt.
+The first artificial neural network was invented in 1957 by psychologist Frank Rosenblatt.
 Called Perceptron, it was intended to model how the human brain processes visual data and learned to recognize objects.

 ## 1963 Machines Playing Tic-Tac-Toe

-Donald Michie creates a 'machine' consisting of 304 match boxes and beads, which uses reinforcement learning to play Tic-tac-toe.
+Donald Michie creates a 'machine' consisting of 304 match boxes and beads, which uses reinforcement learning to play Tic-Tac-Toe.

 ## 1964 Study of the Visual Cortex

 Hubel and Wiesel in 1981 won the Nobel price for their findings on understanding of visual cortex back in 1964th paper.

-They used micro-electrodes to monitor changes to a single neuron's action potential with visual stimuli.
-They were able to record electrical activity from individual neurons in the brains of cats.
-They showed that brain neurons are organized into local receptive fields.
+They used micro-electrodes to monitor changes of a single neuron's action potential based on visual stimuli and they were able to record electrical activity from individual neurons in the brains of cats.

+They concluded that brain neurons are organized into local receptive fields.
 This was the inspiration for the new class of neural architectures with local shared weights.